1. Home

 Feuerzangenbowle for one

-Our trip ended in Straubing.
-Yes, there is a small Christmas Market in Straubing, with the best Feuerzangenbowle cups EVER, but this stop was mainly about ending the trip with a chance to slow down a bit.
-There are loads of stores in Straubing (to make sure we all got our supplies of Nivea, Chocolates, and for me, books).
+There are loads of stores in Straubing to ensure we could all stock up on our supplies of Nivea, Chocolates, and, for me, books.
 I was delighted to discover a few churches and chapels designed by the Asam Brothers.
-Because I’m a history nerd, I paid a visit to the Gäubodenmuseum and their fabulous exhibit of Roman artifacts.
+Because I’m a history nerd, I visited the Gäubodenmuseum and their fabulous exhibit of Roman artifacts.
 My Christmas Market experience ended on the ultimate high note.
-Just before the bus was to arrive, I raced into the Ursulinen Kirche, the Asam brothers final church.
+Just before the bus arrived, I raced into the Ursulinen Kirche, the Asam brother’s final church.
 In front of the elaborate rococo altar, a choir of young people sang “the Carol of the Bells”.
 The music reverberating through that beautiful space brought tears to my eyes.

 Last group photo in Straubing…missing a few people